1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 The contrast is striking.
 While in 2008 and 2009 the United States experienced bank failures, bailouts, and the worst recession since the 1930s, Canada had no bank failures, no bailouts, and its recession was less severe than either that of the early 1980s or early 1990s.
 Long before 2008 in the United States, there were the failures of the private investment bank Jay Cooke and Co. (the 1873 crisis), the Knickerbocker Trust (the 1907 panic), and the runs on banks that deepened the Great Depression.
 Although Canada's economy suffered a collapse equally as dramatic as America's in the 1930s, not one of its banks failed.

 "The twin weaknesses of the American financial system -- a commercial banking system divided along state lines and volatile financial markets in which a 'shadow banking system' of unregulated or lightly regulated investment banks and other financial intermediaries participated -- produced a series of financial panics," the authors write.
-"There were major banking panics in 1837, 1857, 1873, 1893, and 1907, and minor panics in 1839, 1884, and 1890." - National Burea of Economic Research (emphasis added)
+"There were major banking panics in 1837, 1857, 1873, 1893, and 1907, and minor panics in 1839, 1884, and 1890." - National Bureau of Economic Research (emphasis added)

 Why is Canada's banking system so stable?
-Here's Morningstar's Eric Compton explaining
+Here's Morningstar's Eric Compton explaining:

 Canadian regulation also makes it more difficult for bad credit to be issued in many ways, including mandatory insurance and standards on riskier mortgage loans, not having a government-sponsored enterprise like the government-subsidized mortgage securitization market, and forcing banks to hold more of the risk on their own balance sheets.